WillemJiang/smart-park-demo/README.md

 ### visitor-service

-It provide visitor checkin service from the restful service url visitor/checkin, the response message has the visitor checkin time information.
+It provides visitor checkin service from the restful service url visitor/checkin, the response message has the visitor checkin time information.

 ### notification-service

-It's provide the web interface which could be used for the user to register himself,  user can receive the notification, once there is a notification message which is sent to the notification service.
+It provides the web interface which could be used for the user to register himself,  user can receive the notification, once there is a notification message which is sent to the notification service.

 ### camel-route

-The spring-boot version of camel application with camel route which is defined in CamelRoute.java
+The spring-boot version of camel application, the camel route is defined in CamelRoute.java

 ### camel-k-runtime-routes